-Towns bots are built on Hono, a lightweight web framework.
-While by default /webhook endpoint is reserved for receiving Towns events, you can add any number of additional routes for:
+Towns bots are built on Hono.
+While /webhook is reserved for Towns events, you can add custom routes for external webhooks, APIs, and scheduled tasks.

 import { Hono } from 'hono'